 (a) The mode of nomination of candidates for elective offices in the City of Rehoboth Beach shall be by petition, signed by not less than ten nor more than twenty-five qualified electors of the City and filed with the Secretary of the Commissioners of Rehoboth Beach, on or before 12:00 noon on the first Saturday in June of each year preceding the Annual Municipal Election.

-(b)Whenever a petition nominating a person for the office of Commissioner of Rehoboth Beach, or the office of Commissioner of Rehoboth Beach who shall have the title of Mayor of the City of Rehoboth Beach, shall have been filed as above prescribed, the name of such person shall be printed on the ballot for the regular municipal election as a candidate for the office for which he was nominated; provided, he possesses the qualifications of an incumbent of that office as prescribed by this Charter.
-The Commissioners of Rehoboth Beach shall be judge of his qualifications as prescribed by this Charter and, at the regular meeting in June between the hours of 8 and 10 P.M., The Commissioners of Rehoboth Beach shall sit in open meeting to judge the qualifications of candidates so nominated.
+(b)Whenever a petition nominating a person for the office of Commissioner of Rehoboth Beach, or the office of Commissioner of Rehoboth Beach who shall have the title of Mayor of the City of Rehoboth Beach, shall have been filed as above prescribed, the name of such person shall be printed on the ballot for the regular municipal election as a candidate for the office for which the person was nominated; provided, the person possesses the qualifications of an incumbent of that office as prescribed by this Charter.
+The Commissioners of Rehoboth Beach shall be judge of the person’s qualifications as prescribed by this Charter and, at the regular meeting in June between the hours of 8 and 10 P.M., The Commissioners of Rehoboth Beach shall sit in open meeting to judge the qualifications of candidates so nominated.

 (c) No nominating petition shall designate more than one person to be voted for as a Commissioner of Rehoboth Beach, or as Commissioner of Rehoboth Beach with the title of Mayor of the City of Rehoboth Beach.

 (d) No qualified elector shall sign the nominating petition of more candidates than there are elective offices to be filled at such regular municipal election.
-Each qualified elector signing such petition shall also state whether he signed such petition as a freeholder or as a leaseholder or as a resident.
+Each qualified elector signing such petition shall also state whether the qualified elector signed such petition as a freeholder or as a leaseholder or as a resident.

-(e) There must be attached to each nominating petition an affidavit of the circulator thereof stating: the number of signers; that each signature appended thereto was made in his presence; that each signature is the genuine signature of the person whose name it purports to be; and that all of said signers are entitled to vote at the regular municipal election referred to.
+(e) There must be attached to each nominating petition an affidavit of the circulator thereof stating: the number of signers; that each signature appended thereto was made in the circulator’s presence; that each signature is the genuine signature of the person whose name it purports to be; and that all of said signers are entitled to vote at the regular municipal election referred to.

 The form of the nominating petition shall be substantially as follows: